guregu/intertube/README.md

 This is the source code for inter.tube, killed by Stripe's policies. inter.tube is (was) an online music storage locker service with Subsonic API support.

+Note that none of this code was intended to be seen by anyone else, so it's rough, but I hope it is useful to someone.
+I was inspired to open source it by the recent Apollo debacle.

 ### Architecture

 This uses Backblaze B2 to host files.
 It uses Cloudflare Workers to access B2 so that bandwidth is free.